Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 ### Transport to and within Groningen
 This page explains about transport: https://www.rug.nl/education/master/international-students/study-in-the-netherlands-groningen/living-in-the-netherlands/transport

-You can check the train time tables using 9292 or NS mobile apps.
-There is free WiFi at the Schiphol airport.
+There is free WiFi at the Schiphol airport, cafes, trains, and buses.

 ## The first weeks
 The most important thing is your appointment with Gemente (municipality).
 There you can get a BSN number which is usefull for bank account opening and tax authorities.